 - ½ tsp. sea salt

 Preparation: Combine all the ingredients except lemon, lime, and salt in a mixing bowl.
-Squeeze the lemon and lime juice over the mix and add salt to taste.
-Mix well and serve.
+Once combined, squeeze lemon and lime juice over the mix and add the salt and pepper to taste.
+Mix well and chill before serving.

 Tuna Stuffed Tomatoes

-- 2 medium-size tomatoes, halved, with seeds scooped out
+- 3 small/medium-sized tomatoes, capped, halved, and seeds scooped out

 - 2 tbsp. diced celery